 Mean bias

 The mean TCCON-GOSAT bias for each TCCON site is shown in Table 12.
-The mean bias over all sites was -1.36 ppb.
+The mean bias over all sites is -1.51 ppb.

 Table 12: The mean TCCON-GOSAT bias for each TCCON site listed in Table 2.